felixlopz/hubrise-test-task/content/apps/prestashop/en/configuration.md

   description: Instructions on configuring PrestaShop to work seamlessly with HubRise and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---

 The configuration page allows you to customise the behaviour of PrestaShop Bridge based on your preferences.
-These are divided into different sections for an easier navigation.
+The settings are divided into different sections for an easier navigation.

 ![PrestaShop Bridge configuration page](../images/005-en-prestashop-configuration-page.png)